Pros and Cons of Meditation

 What Is Mindful Meditation?

 There are several types of mindful meditation practices.
 The most common is when you close your eyes and concentrate on your breathing, noting any sensations throughout the body.
-And many of these instances, subjects come out feeling a heightened sense of concentration and peace.
+In many of these instances, subjects come out feeling a heightened sense of concentration and peace.
 However, not everyone feels the same.

 No, it does not come without its negative side effects.